Matthew Blandford: Career

 Blandford then moved to Alberta, and first played in the provincial championship in 2012.
 Blandford was eliminated in the knockout stages in the Alberta provincials in 2012 and 2013, but was able to qualify for the playoffs in the 2014 provincials through the B qualifier.
 He was defeated in the page playoffs by Kevin Martin, and was eliminated in the semifinal by Kevin Koe, finishing in third overall.

-Blandford was invited to skip the Wade Scoffin rink for the 2016 Yukon Men's Curling Championship.
+Blandford was invited to skip the Wade Scoffin rink for the 2016 Yukon Men's Curling Championship, where they finished second, losing to Bob Smallwood 9-6 in the final.

+Blandford would then move to British Columbia after his season in Yukon, and would qualify for the BC provincial championships when he qualified for the 2025 BC Men's Curling Championship, curling third for the Brent Pierce rink.
+At the 2025 provincials, the rink finished 2-3 and failed to qualify for the playoffs.
+After Pierce announced he would be leaving British Columbia to curl with Saskatchewan's Dustin Kalthoff rink, Blandford skipped a new team out of Vancouver for the 2025-26 season alongside Sébastien Robillard, Cody Johnston, and Matthew Fenton.
+The team would start off strong, finishing second at the 2025 Saville Shootout, losing to Cameron de Jong in the final.

 Personal life

 Blandford works as an artificial lift technician at Imperial Oil.
 He went to high school at Booth Memorial High School, and attended university at the College of the North Atlantic.